 Protecting your customers’ data or going to great lengths to explain how you’re going to use it establishes a long-term relationship based on trust.
 It’s natural to ask for someone’s bra size if you sell underwear – but it’s quite needless if you are selling shoes and you just may want to sell this data to another retailer.
 Under GDPR, you have two options – either stop asking for data you don’t need to run your business or tell your customers explicitly you may sell it to the third-party.

-Online quizzes are an excellent way to capture people’s attention, convert leads to sales and engage customers and learn more about them.
+You can collect data using quizzes, but you can also use online quizzes to capture people’s attention, convert leads to sales and engage customers and learn more about them.
 With LeadQuizzes, you can simplify this process – design quizzes and adjust them to your needs, test different quizzes’ response and conversion rates and tweak the content accordingly.
 To learn more about other business opportunities that stem from the use of online quizzes, click here.